-preparation of select list for appointment to Indian Admn.
-Service for the year 1987".
-R.20 and R.22 to 28 and ~~some~~^{two} others, filed R.Ps.
-7194/87 and 7311/87 ~~and~~7444 7194/87 STAT praying for declaration that "they were deemed to have completed 8 years of service for inclusion of their names for preparation of the select list for appointment to I.A.S. for the year 1987".
+preparation of select list for appointment to I.A.S. for the year 1987".
+R.20 and R.22 to 28 and some others, filed R.Ps.
+2194/87 and 7311/87 744/87 STAT praying for declaration that "they were deemed to have completed 8 years of service for inclusion of their names for preparation of the select list for appointment to I.A.S. for the year 1987".
 By way of interim orders, the A.P.
 Admn.
-Tribunal directed that the cases of all these petitioners ought to be considered for inclusion when it was argued for the respondents that the A.P.A.T. had no jurisdiction to issue such a direction.
+Tribunal directed that the cases of all petitioners ought to be considered for inclusion in the select list of 1987.
+But the same was vacated when it was argued for the respondents that the A.P.A.T. had no jurisdiction to issue such a direction.

 Ans 9.
-R.~~20~~25 R.28 and two others filed O.A.
-788 of 1987 on the file of this Tribunal praying for a declaration that the action of the respondents in not considering their names for inclusion in the select list of I.A.S. for the year 1987 is illegal, arbitrary and for further declaration that if for any reason it is considered that they do not have 8 years of service, they are entitled to the same benefit that has been extended to similar others in the years 1983, 1984 and 1985, whereby the government has granted exemption of rules for being considered in the respective select lists duly relaxing the relevant service rules.
+R.28 and two others filed O.A.
+785 of 1987 on the file of this Tribunal praying for a declaration that the action of the respondents in not considering their names for inclusion in the select list of I.A.S. for the year 1987 is illegal, arbitrary and for further declaration that if for any reason it is considered that they do not have 8 years of service, they are entitled to the same benefit that has been extended to similar others in the years 1983, 1984 and 1985, whereby the government has granted exemption of rules for being considered in the respective select lists duly relaxing the relevant service rules.
 The same was dismissed as pre-mature by order dated 16-12-87.
 But it was also meet.
 R-17 and R-42 were said to have been included in the 1991 list.
 They were appointed to the I.A.S. on the respective dates on which the vacancies had arisen for promotees.

-✓ contd....
+[Signature] contd....

-14. As per the extant rules, the year of assignment to be allotted to the promotees is four years prior to the year of appointment.
+14. As per the extant rules, the year of allotment to the promotees is four years prior to the year of appointment.
 In view of the revised select list for 1987, these respondents claimed that they have to be given the date of their appointment as 16-12-1988 as they were placed above Sri Ch.
 Sriramachandra Murthy (R.30) who was given 16-12-88 as the date of appointment.
-If it were to be on the basis of their IAS as per the later select lists, they have to be assigned 1985 or later year depending upon the year of appointment.
-When revised orders of appointment were not issued to them in the list of 1987, they made representations.
-But as prepared, and as all those vacancies were filled up this Tribunal was moved for clarification in MA.958/93 in RP.128/93 in OA.354/92.
+If it were to be so, the year of allotment for them is 1984, while on the basis of their actual dates of appointment for IAS as per the later select lists, they have to be assigned 1985 or later year depending upon the year of appointment.
+When revised orders of appointment were not issued to them in pursuance of the revised select list of 1987, they made representations.
+But as there were only 13 vacancies for which 1987 list was prepared, and as all those vacancies were filled up from amongst the first 12, and 14 in the original list, this Tribunal was moved for clarification in MA.958/93 in RP.128/93 in OA.354/92.
 As per common order dated 20-12-93 in the above and CP.71/93 in OA.20/91, a Bench of this Tribunal observed as under:

-"As regards the problem of inter-ss-seniority of the direct recruits and 14 individuals who the Tribunal, it is for the concerned authorities to examine the same in accordance with the extant rules and take a fair and just decision as deemed fit.
-It will not be proper for this Tribunal to give a direction concerned parties are not before us."
+"As regards the problem of inter-se-seniority of the direct recruits and 14 individuals who were promoted as a result of the judgement of the Tribunal, it is for the concerned authorities to examine the same in accordance with the extant rules and take a fair and just decision as deemed fit.
+It will not be proper for this Tribunal to give directions on such matters particularly when all the concerned parties are not before us."